 Issue: Should Partners of Deceased Men Be Allowed to Use Their Sperm without Their Consent?

 Jenny Morber argues that if a legal spouse and health-care proxy has the right to make other health-care decisions for their spouse, such as ending life support, they should be able to decide what is done with that spouse’s body upon his demise should he not specify his wishes in an advance directive.
 Those people who only want to have children with the spouse who passed away should, she maintains, be given the right to do that.
-Attorney Devon Williams describes several legal reasons why postmortem sperm retrieval should not be permitted—or at least not without clearer laws and regulations, in order to address issues of consent from the dead person as well as the intention of the surviving partner or spouse in retrieving the sperm.
+Indonesian forensics professional Henky Henky argues that collecting and using any reproductive material after death without consent violates the deceased’s rights to bodily autonomy and self-determination.

 Issue: Should Men Have a Say in Whether Their Partner Has an Abortion?

 The Life Resources Charitable Trust argues that the impact of reproductive decision-making affects men as much as it affects women, and that if they are to be held equally responsible for the financial upbringing of a child, they should have an equal say as to whether their female partner keeps or terminates a pregnancy of which they are the biological father.
-Marcus Lee believes that giving a biological father the right to decide the destiny of his partner’s or wife’s fetus treats that fetus as property, and that because his partner or wife’s body and health are more dramatically affected by the pregnancy, she should have sole decision-making authority over the pregnancy.
+Writer Heather Barnett in turn argues that since the pregnant partner is the one assuming the physical risks in a pregnancy, her partner should not have any say as to whether she carries the pregnancy to term.

 Issue: Are Children Who Are Raised by a Lesbian or Gay Couple Worse Off than Those Raised by Different-sex Parents?